 What colour is a breastfed baby’s poop?
 How much poop should there be?
-Knowing the colour, consistency and amount of poop your breastfed baby produces in the early weeks can be very reassuring as it provides a guide to whether your baby is getting enough milk.
-Baby poop can also provide other clues about how breastfeeding is going and your baby’s health.
+Knowing the colour, consistency and amount of poop a breastfed baby produces in the early weeks can be very reassuring as it can provide clues about how breastfeeding is going and your baby’s health.
 This article looks at what to expect in your exclusively breastfed baby’s nappy during the first week of your baby’s life, weeks one to six, and after the sixth week.

 Breastfed baby poop in the first week